 Garlic, potatoes and most root vegetables are considered staples because they have a long shelf life.
 Once picked from the farm, they spend a lot of time sitting in trucks and warehouses before you see them in the grocery store.

-When you're at the store, look for heads of garlic that:
+When you’re at the store, look for heads of garlic that is:

 - bright white in color – Look for garlic that is a clean white.
 Avoid the heads that look like they have a gray, brown or black cast to any of the skin or cloves.
 It sometimes looks like mold.